dimitri-koenig/alfred-jira-workflow/README.md

 2. Go into your mac keychain program, and either search for your jira safari login data, or create such an item (more later)

-3. Add "com.alfredapp.dimitrikoenig.jirasuggest" to the comment field
+3. Add `com.alfredapp.dimitrikoenig.jirasuggest` to the comment field

 4. Ready